-

 Advanced skiers and snowboarders will love this place

 This is when St Anton gets really interesting.
-First of all, if you’ve come to experiment with off-piste skiing, then you’ll have a ball: especially if you sign up with New Generation or Piste to Powder: both schools are dab hands at guiding skiers through their first powder turns.
+First of all, if you’ve come to experiment with off-piste skiing, then you’ll have a ball: especially if you sign up with Piste to Powder.
+It has been guiding skiers through their first powder turns for years.

 And if all you want to do is ski fast and hard on bumps and piste, then you’ll find some scorchers here too: notably the reds off the Schindler Spitze, the World Cup Fang race course from Kappall into St Anton, and the run off the top of the Kappall chair down into the Mattun valley – it is almost always home to monstrous bumps.